Category: Minor League

 Black Ball in Evansville: Diamonds in the Shadows 1900-1960s.

-Coming this Summer.
+Now Available.
 Don’t Miss It.
 While researching my first baseball in Evansville book I knew I had to write another on the subject.
-I’m excited to announce that pre-ordering for my second book is open through June 30 with a delivery date of July 2024.
-I urge baseball lovers to step up to the…
+I urge baseball lovers to step up to the plate for another taste of baseball in the Pocket City from Evansville’s own M.T.
+Publishing Company.
+This topic is one I couldn’t wait…

 -